 The chapters of The Plan are simple.
-For each they describe where we are today and where we want to be in 2030, they provide policy guidance and methods of implementation, and they illustrate the benefits of the implementation of this future focus.
+For each they describe where we are today and where we want to be in 20302035, they provide policy guidance and methods of implementation, and they illustrate the benefits of the implementation of this future ffocus for the future.
 In addition, they identify those community partners and key stakeholders whose role it will be to collaborate with the County in the successful implementation of The Plan.